tetrio/faq/github-markdown/main.md

 # Personalization
-This section goes over some of the confusing aspects users run into while customizing their account or game visuals.
+This section largely goes over some of the confusing aspects users run into while customizing their account or game visuals.

 ## Profile Customization
 Registered users can customize their ingame appearance through a variety of ways, both paid and unpaid.
 Here's some common missteps people fall in: